carnach/unicookbook-userguide/docs/user-guide.md

 **Note:** This setting is automatically disabled when "Show Untested Recipes" is enabled, since all untested recipes will already be visible.

+#### Show Recipe View Counts

+**Default:** Hidden (unchecked)

+When enabled (authorized users only):
+- ✅ Show total views on recipe cards
+- ✅ Pair with "Popularity" sorting for fastest access to top-viewed recipes
+- ❌ Hidden from guests and non-authorized users

+Toggle this on if you want to see traffic signals for each recipe while browsing.

 ---

 ### Overview